quicwg/base-drafts/draft-ietf-quic-qpack.md

 indicates the size of the string after encoding.

 This document expands the definition of string literals by permitting them to begin other than on a byte boundary.
-An "N-bit prefix string literal" begins in mid-byte, with the first (8-N) bits allocated to a previous field.
+An "N-bit prefix string literal" begins mid-byte, with the first (8-N) bits allocated to a previous field.
 The string uses one bit for the Huffman flag, followed by the Length encoded as an (N-1)-bit prefix integer.
 The prefix size, N, can have a value between 2 and 8